 Complex Premise Routines (continued), Lesson block 21-25

-Choreographing the Joke, Lesson block 26-29
+Professional Stage Movement: setting the bit, Lesson block 26-29

 Organized Comedy's "Graduate School:" assumes you have set scripts that are ready to be fleshed out with Theater Techniques, Lesson block 30-34